Yandex Cloud

 • Delete the resources you created

 You can migrate a database from Yandex Managed Service for PostgreSQL to Yandex Object Storage using Yandex Data Transfer.
-To do this:
+Proceed as follows:

 1. Set up your transfer.